FlorianRaediker/MinecraftForge-Documentation/docs/gettingstarted/structuring.md

 What is `@Mod`?
 -------------

 This is an annotation indicating to the Forge Mod Loader that the class is a Mod entry point.
-The `@Mod` annotation's value should match a mod id in the `src/main/resources/META-INF/mods.toml` file.
+The `@Mod` annotation's value should match a modid in the `src/main/resources/META-INF/mods.toml` file.

 Keeping Your Code Clean Using Sub-packages
 ------------------------------------------